-A minimum of 123 semester credits is required for the Healthcare Administration and Organizational Management tracks.
-The student pursuing the BBA will fulfill the general education requirements, including the practical, work education, and the ministry-related components (see page 24).
+A minimum of 123 semester credits are required for the Healthcare Administration, Organizational Management, and BS in Business Administration tracks.
+The students pursuing a BBA or BS in Business Administration will fulfill the general education requirements, including the practical, work education and then ministry-related components (see page 25).
 In addition, students will take the specific core, cognate, and emphasis-related courses listed below.